Bryan Danielson: Yes! Movement (2013–2014)

-Later that same night, Bryan was attacked by The Wyatt Family.
-Bryan then found an ally in former rival CM Punk, as the duo defeated Luke Harper and Erick Rowan of The Wyatt Family on November 24 at Survivor Series, However, the entire Wyatt Family defeated Bryan in a handicap match on December 15 at TLC: Tables, Ladders & Chairs, with Bray Wyatt attempting to recruit Bryan in the previous weeks.
-On the final Raw of 2013, Bryan defeated Harper and then Rowan in a gauntlet match so that he could face Wyatt, whereupon Harper and Rowan interfered for a disqualification and beat him down.
-Bryan then acknowledged that no matter how many times the fans chanted "Yes!" or supported him, it was not enough for "the machine", so he gave up and decided to join The Wyatt Family.
+Until January, he was involved in a storyline with The Wyatt Family.
+Bryan and CM Punk defeated Wyatt Family's Luke Harper and Erick Rowan at Survivor Series, but Harper, Rowan and the leader Bray Wyatt defeated Bryan in a handicap match on December 15 at TLC: Tables, Ladders & Chairs.
+On the final Raw of 2013, Bryan gave in and joined The Wyatt Family.
 His ring name was briefly changed to Daniel Wyatt at this time.
-On the January 13, 2014 episode of Raw, after Wyatt and Bryan lost to The Usos in a tag team steel cage match, Wyatt was attempting to "punish" Bryan for their lack of success since he joined the group, but Bryan attacked him and the rest of The Wyatt Family.
-Afterwards, Bryan discarded the blue overalls he had been wearing as a member of The Wyatt Family, scaled the cage and led the live audience in a "Yes!" chant.
+However, on the January 13, 2014 episode of Raw, after Wyatt and Bryan failed to win the WWE Tag Team Championship against The Usos in a tag team steel cage match, Bryan attacked Wyatt and led the live audience in a "Yes!" chant and gaining more support.
 At the Royal Rumble on January 26, despite Bryan losing to Wyatt in a singles match and later not participating in the Royal Rumble match, the audience continued to chant for Bryan during the Royal Rumble match and the WWE World Heavyweight Championship match between John Cena and Randy Orton.